o355/PyWeather/README.md

 * Historical data

 Through the magic of typing, these features will eventually work their way into PyWeather!
-* Alerts data
+* Alerts data - Coming in 0.6 beta
-* Radar/satellite data
+* Radar/satellite data (experimental, for now) - Coming in 0.6.1 beta
-* Tide data
-* Hurricane data
-* PWS data
-* "Yesterday's weather" - I don't have a delorean
+* "Yesterday's weather" - I don't have a delorean - Coming in 0.6.2 beta
-* "Quick Weather" - Getting the weather right now.
-In slow typing format.
+* Tide data - Coming in 0.7 beta
+* Hurricane data - Coming in 0.7 beta
+* PWS mode/data - Coming in 0.7.1 beta

 But that's just half the story.
 I've also baked in loads of other features, too!
 * An easy setup!
 You can set PyWeather up (including getting an API key!) easily!